ywelsch/bcverifier/doc/invariant-specification-language.markdown

 	int sp2()

 Returns the current value of the stackpointer for the old (sp1) and the new (sp2) library.

+	boolean related(Bijection b, Object o1, Object o2)

+Returns whether the pair o1, o2 is in the relation b.

 ### Well formed invariants